nasa/cFS/README.md

 ## Setup

+Ensure the following software are installed: Make, CMake, GCC, and Git.
 To setup the cFS BUNDLE directly from the latest set of interoperable repositories:

     git clone https://github.com/nasa/cFS.git
     cd cFS